-Diphu June 23: As predicted yesterday the Congress-led Karbi Anglong Autonomous Council headed by Tuliram Ronghang switched horses and formally joined the BJP.
+Diphu June 23: As predicted yesterday the Congress-led Karbi Anglong Autonomous Council headed by Tuliram Ronghang switched horses and formally decided to join BJP.
 With him were 18 Executive Committee members, tearing apart the Karbi Anglong District Congress.

 This merger has virtually transformed the KAAC into saffron from today.

-Joy Ram Engleng, BJP MLA of Howraghat constituency and senior-most BJP leader of the district, Sum Ronghang MLA of Diphu, Numal Momin MLA of Bokajan, Lanki Phangcho district president of BJP, Ajay Gupta party observer and other senior leaders were present.
+Joy Ram Engleng, BJP MLA of Howraghat constituency and the district’s most senior BJP leader, Sum Ronghang Diphu MLA, Numal Momin MLA of Bokajan, Lanki Phangcho district president of BJP, Ajay Gupta party observer and other senior leaders were present.
 Thousands of BJP workers thundered slogans at the joining-in ceremony held at the Diphu BJP office.

 Tuliram Ronghang didn’t spell out anything in advance about his joining, while all preparation was made for the paradigm shift.
 June 23, which is Karbi Anglong Autonomous Council’s foundation day was chosen for the occasion.
 The final go-ahead was given by the new Chief Minister of Assam, Sarbananda Sonowal last Monday night, after holding a meeting with senior party leaders and bureaucrats.

-Along with Tuliram Ronghang, the other KAAC Executive Committee members who joined BJP are Bidya Rongpi, Mongolsing Timung, Pradip Difusa, Jiban Pathak, Aton Sangma, Mohesh Chuhan, Chandra Tamang, Golap Surin, Dhonsing Kro, D. Uphing Maslai, Pradip Rongpi, Pradip Signar, Kachey Timungpi, Longki Timung, Surya Rongphar, Rupsing Teron and Bidyasing Tokbi
+Along with Tuliram Ronghang, the other KAAC Executive Committee members who wanted to join BJP are Bidya Rongpi, Mongolsing Timung, Pradip Difusa, Jiban Pathak, Aton Sangma, Mohesh Chuhan, Chandra Tamang, Golap Surin, Dhonsing Kro, D. Uphing Maslai, Pradip Rongpi, Pradip Signar, Kachey Timungpi, Longki Timung, Surya Rongphar, Rupsing Teron and Bidyasing Tokbi

 During the ceremony, senior BJP leaders announced that 6 MAC (Member of Autonomous Council) members of the regional party HSDC are also preparing to join the BJP.
 No sign was given by any BJP leaders about any change in the KAAC and it can be assumed that Tuliram Ronghang will remain as CEM until the KAAC electioneering process ends in January 2017.